jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-7.md

 So on the whole, there is more made in farming than in mining.
 The principal temptation in a mine is the ideal acquisition.

-A man then has the natural price of his labour when it is sufficient to=
+A man then has the natural price of his labour when it is sufficient to:
 - maintain him during the time of labour,
 - defray the expense of education, and
 - compensate the risk of=